splittist/scanfcl/README.md

 ## Configuring

-**scanfcl** provides some measure of control over how *control-strings* are processed.
-Configuration is accomplished by specialising generic functions on a *converter* class with an instanct bound to `*CONVERTER*`.
+**scanfcl** provides some measure of control over how *control strings* are processed.
+Configuration is accomplished by specialising generic functions on a *converter* class with an instance bound to `*CONVERTER*`.
 By default this is an instance of `STANDARD-CONVERTER`.

 *special variable* **\*CONVERTER\***